 Professional Certification for Dietitians

-The ADA offers the Registered Dietitian (RD) designation to food and nutrition professionals who hold bachelor's degrees from an approved educational program.
-Candidates for certification must also have completed a CADE-accredited practicum or internship program, which generally includes one year of supervised field work in a health care or food service facility.
-They are then eligible to sit for the Commission on Dietetic Registration's national exam and, upon passage, become certified.
-RDs must maintain certification by earning 75 continuing education credits every five years.
+The Academy for Nutrition and Dietetics offers the Registered Dietitian Nutritionist (RDN) designation to food and nutrition professionals who hold bachelor's degrees from an approved educational program.
+Candidates for certification must also have completed a ACEND-accredited practicum or internship program, which generally includes one year of supervised field work in a health care or food service facility.
+They are then eligible to sit for the national exam and, upon passage, become certified.
+RDNs must maintain certification by earning 75 continuing education credits every five years.